 Call barging

 How often as a contact center manager do you wish you could take over a call you're monitoring?
-Especially, when you're listening to emotions running high or bad advice being given?
-If that sounds familiar, you need a call barging feature in your communications software.
-See how this works in Dialpad Ai Contact Center!
+(Especially when you're listening to mistakes being made and emotions running high?)
+Call barging is an essential feature to have in your contact center platform.
+See how it works in Dialpad's AI-powered customer engagement platform by booking a product tour.

 What is call barging?